 The following discussion addresses the rules governing U.S. federal income taxation of the ownership and disposition of the combined company stock by non-U.S. holders.
 For purposes of this discussion, the term non-U.S. holder means a beneficial owner of the combined company's common stock that is not a U.S. holder.
 The rules governing the U.S. federal income taxation of the ownership and disposition of the combined company stock by non-U.S. holders are complex, and no attempt is made herein to provide more than a brief summary.
 Accordingly, the discussion does not address all aspects of U.S. federal income taxation that may be relevant to a non-U.S. holder in light of such stockholder's particular circumstances and does not address any state, local or foreign tax consequences.
-The combined company stock including any reporting requirements.
+The combined company urges non-U.S. holders to consult their tax advisors to determine the impact of federal, state, local and foreign income tax laws on the purchase, ownership, and disposition of shares of the combined company stock, including any reporting requirements.